Hazing can be physically, mentally, and emotionally harmful for those who are hazed … and for those who haze them.

 - There's no good defense for hazing.
 Many students who haze defend their practices as important traditions that foster group unity and challenge individuals to grow through adversity.
 But group bonding and personal growth can also be achieved through non-hazing activities.

 - Parents and friends can play a key role in stopping hazing.
 The demands of hazing may isolate students from their friends and families, so asking about their extracurricular activities can reveal whether hazing is occurring.
 Read more about what to say if someone is being hazed.
-Submit a confidential report here.
+Report hazing privately here.

 Hazing at Cornell